 One of the more favorable translations is the translation of the title The Silence of the Lambs.
-Namely, the title of this exciting thriller, which follows a police investigation in which an FBI Academy student interviews a vicious killer and cannibal Dr. Hannibal Lecter, is Kad jaganjci utihnu in Serbia.
+Namely, the title of this exciting thriller which follows a police investigation in which an FBI Academy student interviews the vicious killer and cannibal Dr. Hannibal Lecter, is Kad jaganjci utihnu in Serbia.
 This translation is quite faithful to the original, but the careful choice of words successfully embodies the chilling and slightly uncomfortable feeling that the movie itself creates in its audience.
-Furthermore, the title of the movie Pulp Fiction poses a particular conundrum for the translators.
+Furthermore, the title of the movie Pulp Fiction posed a particular conundrum for translators.
 The expression pulp fiction refers to sensationalist low-quality literature which was popular in the early 20th century.
 The title of this movie in Serbian is Petparačke priče (lit.
-Cheap Stories) which is a great match for this expression in the sense of denoting something that is not worth much (which, of course, does not refer to the quality of the movie itself).
+Cheap Stories) which is a great match for this expression in the sense of denoting something that is not worth much (which does not refer to the quality of the movie itself).
 Another successful translation worth mentioning, which is considered by many to perhaps be even better than the original, is Prohujalo s vihorom (Eng.
 Gone with the Wind).

 As much as translating movies seems like an interesting and simple task, the challenges of this kind of translation must not be overlooked.
 The responsibilities of the translators are immense: they are responsible not only for providing a positive experience to the entire target audience, but also have their part in advertising the movie, because the translation (and especially the translation of the title) is an important factor which can affect the popularity and the success of a movie, as well as, of course, the profit it brings.